 The background score in the Puriyadha Pudhir trailer is intriguing…

 Puriyadha Pudhir is my first full-fledged film.
 It is very close to my heart because it has an extraordinary script.
 In some films, a person or incident will be used to hint at a forthcoming scene or remind the audience about an earlier one.
 Here, music moves the screenplay.
+A theme music will help the audience recall instances.
+The film is set to hit screens on September 1.
+When its release kept getting delayed, I was not discouraged as I had confidence in it.
+Ranjith’s narration is brilliant and I was sure that even if it were to release years later, the story would still be fresh.

 How do you create a song?
 Do you travel to seek inspiration or compose within the four walls of a studio?